srinivaschannakeshava/GradleFundamentals/GradleFundaments.md

     - Generic tasks already part of gradle.
     - Its used by injecting into the task
 - Building Java Project
-    - ``gradle --daemon build `` - this runs a gradle deamon uses the existing running jvm for building reducing the process time
+    - ```gradle --daemon build ``` - this runs a gradle deamon uses the existing running jvm for building reducing the process time
+- Dependencies - your project has dependencies and they can be
+    - Other project
+    - External libraries
+    - Internal libraries
+    > These dependencies can be satisfied in various ways
+    > - Other projects
+    > - File system
+    > - Maven repository
+    > - Ivy repository
+    - Configuration within gradle
+       ``` Java plugin introduces
+        - compile
+        - runtime
+        - testCompile
+        - testRuntime ```
+    - Transistive dependencies
+    - Repositories - You can specify local, private , central .... single, multiple sources etc..
+    - Gradle Cache
+- Gradle tests
+    - ```gradle test```
+    - You can add filter to tests
+    - **gradle-testsets-plugin** for running integration tests
+- Gradle Wrapper
+    - provides specific version og gradle to the project
+        - helps in consistant builds
+        - gradlew.bat for windows
+        - gradlew.sh for linux
+    - Wrapper Task

 ### Gradle commands
 - ``` gradle tasks  ``` - lists the tasks available
 - ``` gradle -i taskName ``` - run in info mode
+- ``` gradle -q dependencies ``` - lists the dependency libs
+- ``` gradle -q dependencies -configuration compile ``` - dependency w.r.t specific configuration